jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Nova Corps (and The Milano)
 Set: Galactic Guardians
 In this Arc, we are playing around with how players can use locations besides super powers.
 In addition to cards like Nikki (who has a keyword power which requires spending an (Alien/"Space")), each Issue will have a Plot Twist and Special Location that allow their main characters to have some pretty powerful effects on the game.
-A
+A few things about these Plot Twists and Special Locations:

+* They are not super powers.
+* Your main characters must be face up to pay for them.
+(But it doesn't have to be in the combat to pay for Nova Corps.)
+* Your main characters can use a "Wild" Special Location from their team to pay for them.
+* These cards are neutral, so just like

 # The Nullifier
 See [Marvel Required](#wiki_marvel_required_.28equipment.29)